What Unique Selling Proposition Is & How to Define Yours [+7 Examples to Inspire You]

 Tip: Use a “So what?” test when developing a unique selling proposition.
 It will help you to “turn on” your critical thinking, so you won’t pick just something.
 If you can answer the “so what?” question and explain why you’re cool – congratulations.
 You’ve come up with the best variant.

-I’ve described several ways of how you can identify your unique selling proposition.
+I’ve described several ways of how you can identify your strong points.
 Find what makes you different.

 Find what makes you better.

-To succeed and sell your product online, you’ll need a strong unique selling proposition.
+To succeed and sell your products online successfully, you’ll need a strong unique selling proposition.
 It’s not enough to define your USP, it’s also important how you present it.
-You should focus your marketing campaign on the USP so it has to be done right.
+Your marketing campaign should be based on it.

 Just one.
 Short.
 Sentence.